UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 U7 Pro XGS: The High-Density Solution

 The U7 Pro XGS ($299) proved essential for high-density environments throughout 2025.
-The dedicated spectral scanning radio eliminated the performance compromises we saw in earlier dual-radio designs, making it the go-to choice for coworking spaces, educational facilities, and offices with 50+ concurrent users.
+The dedicated spectral scanning radio addressed the performance trade-offs we saw in earlier dual-radio designs, making it a strong choice for coworking spaces, educational facilities, and offices with 50+ concurrent users.

 | Feature | U7 Pro XG | U7 Pro XGS |